CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Depending on which NPCs the characters have interacted with and the clues or quests they've undertaken, they may possess the following information:

 * Sister Garaele has requested that the characters visit the banshee Agatha in the ruined town of Conyberry to inquire about Bowgentle's spellbook.
-* Daran Edermath has expressed interest in discovering who lurks near the ruins at Old Owl Well.
+* Daran Edermath has expressed interest in discovering who lurks near the ruins at Old Mole Well.
 * Qelline Alderleaf has suggested that the characters journey to the dilapidated town of Lumgrove and consult with the druid Reidoth, who might possess knowledge regarding the whereabouts of Mountainmaw Castle, Tide Echo Cavern, or both.
-* Townmaster Harbin Wester desires the characters to investigate an ogrekin encampment near Wyvern Tor and remove the ogrekins from the area.
+* Townmaster Harbin Wester desires the characters to investigate an ogrekin encampment near Wyrm Tor and remove the ogrekins from the area.
 * Ulfric Warwinter's mission is to locate Mountainmaw Castle, search for Burrowbard Stoneseeker, rescue the molekin, and recover his map.

 Each of these potential quests corresponds to a section in this phase of the adventure.
 The characters can take their time in Tuntin to rest and acquire supplies.
 Afterward, they must choose one of these storylines to investigate and set out for the appropriate destination.